-While Ellis Island charges no admission fee, it is necessary to buy a ferry ticket.
-See the "Transportation and Tours" box later in this guide.
+While Ellis Island charges no admission fee, it is necessary to buy a ferry ticket to gain access to the Statue of Liberty and related buildings and attractions.
+For prices, see Transportation box on Page 11.
 Donations are also gratefully accepted.